-Local Government Information Submitting Local Government: Cobb County Government Individual completing form: John P. Pederson, Planner III Telephone: 770-528-2024 Fax: 770-528-2003 Email (only one): john.pederson@cobbcounty.org
+Local Government Information

+Submitting Local Government: Cobb County Government

+Individual completing form: John P. Pederson

+Telephone: 770-528-2024

+Fax: 770-528-2003

+Email (only one): john.pederson@cobbcounty.org

 Proposed Project Information

-Name of Proposed Project: South Atlanta Road Development (A.K.A.
-Vinings West)
+Name of Proposed Project: Vinings West

-DRI ID Number: 577
+DRI ID Number: 734

 Developer/Applicant: The Pacific Group (Woody Snell)

 Telephone: 770-984-8170

 Fax: 770-984-8171

 Email(s): wsnell@pacificgroupinc.com

-DRI Review Process

-Has the RDC identified any additional information required in order to proceed with the official regional review process?
-(If no, proceed to Economic Impacts.)

-If yes, has that additional information been provided to your RDC and, if applicable, GRTA?

-If no, the official review process can not start until this additional information is provided.

-Economic Impacts

-Estimated Value at Build-Out:

-Estimated annual local tax revenues (i.e., property tax, sales tax) likely to be generated by the proposed development:

-Is the regional work force sufficient to fill the demand created by the proposed project?

-If the development will displace any existing uses, please describe (using number of units, square feet., etc): The project will remove a couple dozen single-famly houses.

-Y

-Community Facilities Impacts

-Water Supply

-/

-).385 MGD
+J J Email(s): wsnell@pacificgroupinc.com DRI Re eview Process Has the RDC identified any additional information required in order to proceed with the official regional review process?
+(If no, proceed to Economic Impacts.) review process?
+(If no, N If yes, has that additional information been provided to your F RDC and, if applicable, GRTA?
+If no, the official review process can not start until this additio nal information is provided.
+Econ omic Impacts Estimated Value at Build-Out: Estimated annual local tax revenues (i.e., property tax, sales tax) likely to be generated by the proposed development: Is the regional work force sufficient to fill the demand created by the proposed project?
+Y If the development will displace any existing uses, please describe (using number of units, square feet., etc): Community Facilities Impacts Water Supply Name of water supply provider for this site: Cobb County Water Syst tem What is the estimated water supply demand to be generated Gallons Per Day (MGD)? supply demand to be generated by the project, measured in Millions of 0.51 MGD le cufficient victor cumply conscitu queilable to come the prop V

+Water Supply Name of water supply provider for this site: What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
+Is sufficient water supply capacity available to serve the proposed project?
+If no, are there any current plans to expand existing water supply capacity?
+If there are plans to expand the existing water supply capacity, briefly describe below: If water line extension is required to serve this project, how much additional line (in miles) will be required?
+Wastewater Disposal

 Cobb County Water System